shivani-shekhawat/expedition-revenue-studio/README.md

 ---

-*This project demonstrates my ability to quickly learn new domains, apply analytical frameworks, and build decision-support tools—skills I'm excited to bring to expedition cruise revenue management.*
+*This project demonstrates my ability to quickly learn new domains, apply analytical frameworks, and build decision-support tools, skills I'm excited to bring to expedition cruise revenue management.*